 \section{Network Model and Notation}

-We consider a synchronous system that consists of $n$ networked agents.
-The network structure is represented as a {\em strongly connected} graph $G(\calV,\calE)$, where $\calV=\{1,\dots,n\}$ is the collection of agents, and $\calE$ is the collection of {\em directed} communication links.
+We consider a synchronous system which consists of $n$ networked agents.
+The network structure is represented by a {\em strongly connected} graph $G(\calV,\calE)$, where $\calV=\{1,\dots,n\}$ is the collection of agents, and $\calE$ is the collection of {\em directed} communication links.
 Let $\calI_i=\{ j ~|~ (j,i) \in \calE\}$ and $\calO_i=\{j~|~(i,j)\in\calE\}$ be the sets of incoming neighbors and outgoing neighbors, respectively, of agent $i$.
-For ease of exposition, we assume there exist no self-loops, i.e., $i\notin \calI_i \cup \calO_i, \forall i\in\calV$.
+For ease of exposition, we assume no self-loops exist, i.e., $i\notin \calI_i \cup \calO_i, \forall i\in\calV$.
 For $i\in \calV$, let $d^{o}_i=|\calO_i|$.
 The communication links are unreliable in that packets may be dropped during transmission unexpectedly.
-However, a given link is {\em operational} at least once during $B$ consecutive iterations, where $B\ge 1$.
+However, a given link is assumed to be {\em operational} at least once during $B$ consecutive iterations, where $B\ge 1$.
 Similar assumption is adopted in \cite{nedic2015distributed,Nedic2009}.